-When it comes to mic, Blue Yeti is the most popular choice among podcaster.
-The directionality feature of Yeti ensures that you could set it up for various situations such as: When you are recording solo, when you are recording with a guest or even when you are recording in a group.
+When it comes to mic, Blue Yeti is the most popular choice among podcasters.
+The directionality feature of Yeti ensures that you could set it up for various situations such as: When you are recording solo, when you are recording with a guest, or even when you are recording in a group.

 In case, if you are looking for more recommendations, you should check our earlier guide on the best podcast microphone.

-There are many software’s and tools that you can plug in your mic to start recording your podcast.
+There are many software and tools that you can plug in your mic to start recording your podcast.
 Here are some of the best and most used software:

 There are many free and paid podcast hosting services out there.
-Here are some of my favorite:
+Here are some of my favorites:

-BuzzSprout: Idle for newbies and experienced podcasters.
+Buzzsprout: Idle for newbies and experienced podcasters.
 They have a free and paid plan which fits perfectly for anyone who is trying out or podcasting for money.
-They also offer WordPress plugin and many beginner’s guides which would help you start your podcast as well as grow it.
+They also offer WordPress plugin and many beginner’s guides that would help you start your podcast as well as grow it.